Rudolf Amann: Biography

-From 1997 to 2001, Amann was head of a Max Planck Research Group at the Max Planck Institute for Marine Microbiology in Bremen, Germany.
-In 2001, he became a Scientific Member of the Max Planck Society and Director at the Max Planck Institute for Marine Microbiology, Bremen, Germany.
-Since then, he has headed the Department of Molecular Ecology.
-In the same year (2001), he was appointed Professor of Microbial Ecology at the University of Bremen, Germany.
-Since 2002 he is also spokesman for the International Max Planck Research School of Marine Microbiology.
-From 2014 to 2017 he was chairman of the Biological-Medical Section of the Max Planck Society.
+Between 1997 and 2001, Amann led a Max Planck Research Group at the Max Planck Institute for Marine Microbiology in Bremen.
+In 2001, he became a Scientific Member of the Max Planck Society, Head of the Department of Microbial Ecology, and Director at the institute.
+In the same year, he was appointed Professor of Microbial Ecology at the University of Bremen.
+From 2002 to 2018, Amann served as spokesperson for the International Max Planck Research School for Marine Microbiology (IMPRS MarMic), and from 2014 to 2017 he was Chair of the Biological–Medical Section of the Max Planck Society.
+Since 2023, he has been a member of the extended Executive Committee of the Max Planck Society, responsible for the department construction, and in the same year he was appointed to the Senate of the Leibniz Association.